Andrew5194/rh-trading-bot/README.md

 ## Installation

-To build the robinhood trading bot packaged within a Docker container, execute the following command from the root of this repo:
+To build the robinhood trading bot Docker container, execute the following command from the root of this repo:

 ```bash
 docker build -f Dockerfile .